 How can a person tell if they have COVID-19?

-The only way a person can tell for sure if they have COVID-19 is by seeing a health care provider (HCP), who will then perform a special test.
+There are two ways a person can tell if they have COVID-19.
+The first is by taking an at home COVID test, known as a rapid test.
+The other way is by seeing a health care provider (HCP), who will then perform a special test, which is called a polymerase chain reaction (PCR).
 Some places have testing centers where people can make appointments for testing.
 If you have been exposed to a person with the virus or you are experiencing mild respiratory symptoms and fever, call your HCP will determine if you need testing.
 According to the CDC, it is OK to take over-the-counter medications such as NSAIDs (ibuprofen, naproxen), or acetaminophen (Tylenol) for symptom management such fever or pain.

 Anytime anyone is very sick or having breathing problems, they should see their health care provider or go to the closest emergency room right away.

 Can COVID-19 be prevented?

 There are ways to lower a person’s risk for getting infected with the COVID-19 virus (as well as many other illnesses that are spread from person to person).